hankh95/nusy-product-team/docs-arch-redux-3/arch-vision-merged-plan.md

 - **Two work types, one system**:
   - **Domain work** (“at sea”): building and operating domain experts.
   - **Self-improvement work** (“in the shipyard”): upgrading core, tools, memory, and agents.
-  - These are modeled as **distinct Kanban work types/lanes**, not separate runtimes.
+  - These are modeled as **distinct Kanban work types/lanes and two primary folder namespaces within a single Santiago-domain Git repo** (e.g. domain/* vs self-improvement/*), **not as separate runtime modes**.
 - **In-memory Git + file-system-as-truth**:
   - Active artifacts live in **in-memory Git** (e.g. `memory://santiago-workspace`).
   - Kanban is a **projection** over these files (e.g. `kanban-boards.md`), not a separate DB.